josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 #### Property and attribute comparison

-Though you could technically set the `[attr.disabled]` attribute binding, the values are different in that the property binding must be a boolean value, while its corresponding attribute binding relies on whether the value is `null` or not.
+Though you could technically set the `[attr.disabled]` attribute binding, the values are different in that the property binding must be a boolean value, while the associated corresponding attribute binding relies on whether the value is `null` or not.
 Consider the following:

 <code-example format="html" language="html">